wukongxzero/spiral-aruco-drone-control/README.md

 change directory into ros2_ws

-click on colcon build --symlink install
+click on colcon build --symlink-install